whatwg/sg/Workstream Policy.md

 #### Removal

-The [Steering Group] may remove a [Workstream Participant][Workstream Participants] [Entity] or individual.
+The [Steering Group] may remove a [Workstream Participant][Workstream Participants], [Entity], or individual.
-For example, the [Steering Group] may remove a [Workstream Participant] for a violation of the WHATWG [Code of Conduct], for failure to comply with the [Contributor and Workstream Participant Agreement], or not complying with the [IPR Policy].
+For example, the [Steering Group] may remove a [Workstream Participant][Workstream Participants] for a violation of the WHATWG [Code of Conduct], for failure to comply with the [Contributor and Workstream Participant Agreement], or not complying with the [IPR Policy].
 The [Steering Group]'s determination in each instance is final and non-appealable.

 ## Publications